 A Subject Matter Expert

 Business analysts can stand in for business users especially when an understanding of requirements is needed and stakeholders are not available.
-They can communicate with developers and other business users, interfacing between different units of the business to ensure that requirements are understood and can be evaluated in light of how they affect the business as a whole.
+They can communicate with developers and other business users, interfacing between different units of the business to ensure that requirements are understood and can be evaluated in light of how they affect the business.

 A Change Agent

-So, if you’re looking to evolve your business analysis career, these different hats that you wear can indeed serve as a starting point.
+Also, if you’re looking to switch to a different career, each hat can indeed serve as a starting point.

 Picture Attribution: “Panama Hat” by zole4/Freedigitalphotos.net